agCleo/craft-oa-ScholIndexes-doc/CRAFT-OA-doc-BASE.md

 ### Joining Process

+Two options:
-Suggest of an OAI-PMH via an online form on BASE website and Automated collection of OAI-PMH repository listed in directories
+1. Suggestion of an OAI-PMH repository via an online form on BASE website
+2. Automated collection of OAI-PMH repository listed in directories

 **Data Collection Process**